 The genus Tulipa, also known as Tulips, has had a fascinating history.
 Although closely associated with Holland, tulips were first cultivated in Turkey.
 The name "tulip" is believed to be derived from the Turkish word for turbans, "tulbend," because of their resemblance.
 They gained popularity in Europe in the 17th century, peaking in 1636-1637 with "Tulipmania," a period when the price of tulips bulbs was higher than the price of a house.
 Thankfully the price has adjusted, and we can all enjoy the bulbs now.

 Light: Full sun to partial shade.
 Too much shade will diminish blooming.

 Hardiness Zones: Hardiness Zone USDA Hardiness Zones 4 – 6.
-There are a few that can survive in Zones 7 and 8, but most need a cold winter to bloom successive years.
+A few can survive in Zones 7 and 8, but most need a cold winter to bloom successive years.
 Tulips can be temperamental about weather and water.
 Sometimes it's easier to grow them as annuals, planting a new batch every fall.

 Water: If it doesn't rain, water weekly until the ground freezes.

 Soil: A fertile, peat-based potting soil with excellent drainage is beneficial.

 Fertilizer: Feed each spring when the leaves first appear.

 Pests and Diseases

 Tulips are popular with many animals, including deer, squirrels, and other rodents.
 In some areas, it's just not worth planting Tulips in the ground.
 You are better off with Tulips in protected containers.
 You can try deterrents or interplant with daffodils, but be prepared to lose a few.